gauravbasu03/gauravbasu03/README.md

 ### Hello World 🌎

-Junior standing Computer Science 💻 student at Loyola Marymount University 🦁!
+Junior standing Computer Science student at Loyola Marymount University 🦁!

 LinkedIn -> https://www.linkedin.com/in/gaurav-basu-2b9a26215/

-<h3><u>Projects</u></h3>
+<h2><u>Projects</u></h2>

+<h3> Sanscript </h3>
-<h4>**Sanscript**</h4> - A programming language and compiler using Hindi keywords!
+A programming language and compiler using Hindi keywords!
 Main author of this school project for my compiler class.
 Will be complete May 2024
 <!--
 **gauravbasu03/gauravbasu03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.